Mizoram: Biodiversity

-Jhum cultivation, or slash-and-burn practice, was a historic tradition in Mizoram and a threat to its forest cover.
-This practice has reduced in recent decades, due to a government-supported initiative to support horticultural crops such as pineapple and banana plantations.
+Historically, Mizoram participated in jhum cultivation (shifting cultivation).
+During the 1970s and 80s, jhum cultivation decreased from 58000 ha to 40000 ha despite a population increase.
+In 1986, 70% of the total population participated in jhumming.
+In 1984, to deal with deforestation, the Mizoram government passed the New Land Use Policy (NULP).
+The act provided that all lands other than towns and land allotted for permanent cultivation would be classified as a natural and protected forest.
+Commercial feeling became prohibited with exceptions for home consumption.
+Lands were leased to rural families to practice jhumming.

 Mizoram is host to numerous species of birds, wildlife and flora.
 About 640 species of birds have been identified in the state, many of which are endemic to the Himalayan foothills and southeast Asia.
 Of the birds found in Mizoram forests, 27 are on the worldwide threatened species lists and eight are on the critically endangered list.
 Prominent birds spotted in Mizoram include those from the families of Phasianidae, Anatidae, Ciconiidae, Threskiornithidae, Ardeidae, Pelecanidae, Phalacrocoracidae, Falconidae, Accipitridae, Otididae, Rallidae, Heliornithidae, Turnicidae, Burhinidae, Charadriidae, Scolopacidae, Jacanidae, Laridae, Columbidae, Psittacidae, Cuculidae, Strigidae, Caprimulgidae, Apodidae, Alcedinidae, Meropidae, Bucerotidae, Ramphastidae, Picidae, Pittidae, Laniidae, Campephagidae, Dicruridae, Corvidae, Paridae, Hirundinidae, Cisticolidae, Pycnonotidae, Sylviidae, Timaliidae, Sittidae, Sturnidae, Turdidae, Dicaedae, Chloropseidae, Ploceidae, Motacillidae, Fringillidae, Nectariniidae and Muscicapidae.
-Each of these families have many species.

 The state is also host to a variety of fauna, just like its sister northeastern Indian states.
 Mammal species observed in the Mizoram forests include slow loris (Nycticebus coucang), red serow (Capricornis rubidus), which is the state animal, goral (Nemorhaedus goral), tiger (Panthera tigris), leopard (Panthera pardus), clouded leopard ("Neofelis nebulosi"), leopard cat (Prionailurus bengalensis), Bengal fox (Vulpes bengalensis), and Asiatic black bear (Ursus thibetanus).
 Primates seen include stump-tailed macaque (Macaca arctoides), hoolock gibbon (Hylobates hoolock), Phayre's leaf monkey (Trachypithecus phayrei) and capped langur (Trachypithecus pileatus).
 The state is also home to many reptiles, amphibians, fish and invertebrates.

 The state has two national parks and six wildlife sanctuaries – Blue Mountain (Phawngpui) National Park, Dampa Tiger Reserve (largest), Lengteng Wildlife Sanctuary, Murlen National Park, Ngengpui Wildlife Sanctuary, Tawi Wildlife Sanctuary, Khawnglung Wildlife Sanctuary, and Thorangtlang Wildlife Sanctuary.

 Demographics

 Mizoram has a population of 1,091,014 with 552,339 males and 538,675 females.
 This reflects a 22.8% growth since 2001 census; still, Mizoram is second least populated state of India.
 The sex ratio of the state is 976 females per thousand males, higher than the national ratio 940.
 The density of population is 52 persons per square kilometre.

-The literacy rate of Mizoram in 2011 was 91.33 per cent, higher than the national average 74.04 per cent, and second best among all the states of India.
+The literacy rate of Mizoram in 2011 was 91.58 per cent, higher than the national average 74.04 per cent, and second best among all the states of India.
 About 52% of Mizoram population lives in urban areas, much higher than India's average.
 Over one third of the population of Mizoram lives in Aizawl district, which hosts the capital.